microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 This leads to a design that is focused on optimizing for extensibility while minimizing the difficult of maintaining compatibility across these extensions.
 The approach Shared Tree takes for this is separation of concerns and version-ability of components.

-Concepts are split into three catagories based on compatibility requirements (see [SchemaVersioning](packages/dds/SchemaVersioning.md) for details of why these exist and what is in each):
+Concepts are split into three categories based on compatibility requirements (see [SchemaVersioning](packages/dds/SchemaVersioning.md) for details of why these exist and what is in each):

 1. Critical for consistent behavior and thus must have compatibility forever to support old document and cross version collaboration.
 2. Only impacts the current instance of the application, and can be changed without maintaining identical behavior in previously supported cases.

-The Shared Tree design minimizes the amount of stuff (code, formats, data, etc) in the first category, as well as to keep the items in the first category as simple and independent as practical.
+The Shared Tree design minimizes the amount of stuff (code, formats, data, etc) in the first category and attempts to keep items in the first category as simple and independent as practical.

-For example, the merge resolution logic for sequences is defined as a single component, and if it needs changes that are incompatible (for example an improvement,ent to merge resolution), its possible to simply author a new version of this logic, and select between both at runtime based on either protocol version or schema.
+For example, the merge resolution logic for sequences is defined as a single component, and if it needs changes that are incompatible (for example an improvement to merge resolution), its possible to simply author a new version of this logic, and select between both at runtime based on either protocol version or schema.

 Additionally the Shared Tree architecture organizes these components such that if needed they can be replaced incrementally.
 For example, the tree reading and editing API is build on-top of cursors.